Advice Shop: Virtual Drop-In Sessions

 Citizens Advice Westminster are now providing video Drop-In sessions to residents of Westminster, or those who are homeless (with no connection anywhere outside Westminster).

-From Tuesday 28th September we will be doing two sessions per week.
+From Tuesday 28th September we will be doing three sessions per week.

 To join via PC or Mac: Click Here to Join